ReneDCDSL/ReneDCDSL.github.io/_posts/2023-10-20-Cultural_Diffusion_Through_Cuisine.md

 ![png](/img/posts/Cuisine/output_15_0.png)

-This dataset contains mostly Italian, Mexican, Southern US, Indian, Chinese & French recipes.
+This dataset contains mostly Italian, Mexican, Southern US, Indian, Chinese and French recipes.
 It is not hard to guess that the data comes from an American website with such food influences. <br>
 The recipes are not equally distributed among all regions but there still are at least 467 recipes for each region.

 ![png](/img/posts/Cuisine/output_18_0.png)

-We can see that among ingredients, spices and condiments appear very often, it is expected as they are fundamental ingredients in most recipes.
-We can also observe some ingredients that symbolic of some specific cuisines: lime juice, parmesan cheese, soy sauce, jalapeno chili, green onion...
+We can see that among ingredients, spices and condiments appear very often, it is expected as they are fundamental ingredients which are present in almost all recipes.
+We can also observe some ingredients that are symbolic of some specific cuisines: lime juice, parmesan cheese, soy sauce, jalapeno chili, green onion...
 These ingredients are specific to some regions and so I expect them to be markers of cuisines.

 <a name="text_pro"></a>